loupe-php/loupe/docs/searching.md

 Loupe can even filter on geo distance!
 See geo search section for more information.

+To make sure you properly escape the filter values, you can use `SearchParameters::escapeFilterValue()`.

 ## Sort

 By default, Loupe sorts your results based on relevance.
 Relevance is determined using a TF-IDF algorithm combined